TinuCH1976/link-library/readme.txt

 *   [Library only showing one category at a time through AJAX queries](http://yannickcorner.nayanna.biz/freeware-database-ajax-version/)<br />
 *   [Library in unordered list form with 1 full RSS item per feed inline and 5 RSS item full previews when selecting preview icon](http://yannickcorner.nayanna.biz/links-page-with-preview/)<br />

+For screenshots showing how to achieve these results, check out my [site](http://yannickcorner.nayanna.biz/wordpress-plugins/link-library)

 Examples from actual users can be found on my [site](http://yannickcorner.nayanna.biz/wordpress-plugins/link-library/link-library-usage-examples/).

 All pages are generated using different configurations all managed by Link Library.
 Link Library is compatible with the [My Link Order](http://wordpress.org/extend/plugins/my-link-order/) plugin to define category and link ordering.